oobii/EmojiDictionaryCustomCells/README.md

 * Make  the new TableView Controller a static one with fixed number of rows

 #### Static Table View
 In the new table view controller scene, select the table view and open the Attributes inspector.
-Change the Content to Static Cells.
+Change the Content to **Static** Cells.

 You can now start to build your static table view.
+In the Attributes inspector
+1. adjust the number of sections to four, with one row each Table View>Content>Static Cells
+In Document Outline under Section-1 delete 2 out of 3 Cells
-In the Attributes inspector, adjust the number of sections to four, with one row each.
-Next, adjust the Style of the table view to Grouped, then add the following section headers: "Symbol", "Name", "Description", and "Usage".
-To update section information, such as headers and footers, select the section in the Document Outline, then use the Attributes inspector.
-Add a text field in each cell, and don't forget to add constraints to cover the entire cell.
+2. adjust the Style of the table view to Grouped
+3. then add the following section headers: "Symbol", "Name", "Description", and "Usage".
+4. To update section information, such as headers and footers, select the section in the Document Outline, then use the Attributes inspector.
+5. Add a text field in each cell, and don't forget to add constraints to cover the entire cell.

 ![storyboard](https://github.com/oobii/EmojiDictStaticTableView/blob/StaticTableView/StaticTableViewStoryboard.png)